HSLdevcom/jore4-ui/README.md

 Failed tests that have been run headlessly can be investigated visually by looking at videos and screenshots at `./cypress/reports`.
 Videos are disabled by default, and can be enabled in `cypress.config.ts` by setting the value of the `video` property to `true`.
 Anyway, debugging is generally easier when Cypress is opened with browser as then you can poke around with browsers devtools.

+#### E2E Map tests

+Some of the element on the map are rendered on a `<canvas>` element, instead of being separate HTML elements, with their own DOM node handles.
+Thus, these elements cannot be interacted trough normal Cypress DOM APIs.
+Clicking & dragging these elements requires the use raw pixel coordinates which can be difficult to obtain.
+To help creating and maintaining these sorts of tests, there exists a utility component in the UI code base, which can be used to visualize the cursor location / mouse events with their respective coordinates.

+By default, the `<CypressCoordinatesHelper>` component is disabled.
+To enable the helper one needs to change the value of `enableCypressCoordinateHelper` variable to `true` in the file `ui/src/pages/index.tsx`.

 ### Separate database in local e2e tests

 - Running e2e tests using a separate database requires additional instances of the `hasura`, `timetablesapi` and `testdb` containers.
 These are started by default by the `start-dependencies.sh` script.